 - This document provides guidance on the PRA's transitional direction in relation to firms' obligations in the context of Regulation 575/2013 (the "CRR") and related onshoring instruments.
-The PRA's transitional direction is made under the temporary transitional power (TTP) conferred on the regulators by Parliament. - Firms should have regard to this guidance while the transitional relief granted under the transitional direction is in effect.
+The PRA's transitional direction is made under the temporary transitional power (TTP) conferred on the regulators by Parliament (via The Financial Services and Markets Act 2000 (Amendment) (EU Exit) Regulations 2019).1 - Firms should have regard to this guidance while the transitional relief granted under the transitional direction is in effect.
 Firms should note that this guidance is non-binding in nature, that it may be amended from time-to-time and that the transitional direction should be followed in the case of any inconsistency with this guidance. - The transitional direction will come into effect at the end of the transition period (11pm on 31 December 2020) and will apply until 31 March 2022 unless the PRA decides to make any changes to this timing in the future.
 This document refers to the period when the transitional direction is in effect as the 'TTP period'. - Any reference to an EU regulation, including to a Binding Technical Standard, is a reference to the UK version of that regulation, unless otherwise stated.
 The UK version includes any modifications made by Parliament, HM Treasury or the relevant regulators. - This guidance document covers transitional modifications effected by the transitional direction in the context of CRR.
-This relates to the onshoring changes introduced by CRR-related legislation, including, without limitation, the: - a. the Capital Requirements (Amendment) (EU Exit) Regulations 2018 ("CRR EU Exit SI");1 - b. the Capital Requirements (Amendment) (EU Exit) Regulations 2019 ("CRR II EU Exit SI");2 - c. the [DRAFT] Financial Holding Companies (Approval etc.) and Capital Requirements (Capital Buffers and Macro-Prudential Measures (Amendment) (EU Exit) Regulations 2020 ("CRD V EU Exit SI");3 - d. the [DRAFT] Securities Financing Transactions, Securitisation and Miscellaneous Amendments (EU Exit) Regulations 2020 (this SI fixes deficiencies in parts of CRR II that apply before the end of the transition period);4 - e. the Securitisation (Amendment) (EU Exit) Regulations 2019;5 and, - f. the PRA's EU Exit instruments relating to technical standards made under CRR and the Capital Requirements Directive.
+This relates to the onshoring changes introduced by CRR-related legislation, including, without limitation, the: - a. the Capital Requirements (Amendment) (EU Exit) Regulations 2018 ("CRR EU Exit SI");2 - b. the Capital Requirements (Amendment) (EU Exit) Regulations 2019 ("CRR II EU Exit SI");3 - the Financial Holding Companies (Approval etc.) and Capital Requirements (Capital Buffers and Macro-Prudential Measures (Amendment) (EU Exit) Regulations 2020 ("CRD V EU Exit SI");4 - d. the Securities Financing Transactions, Securitisation and Miscellaneous Amendments (EU Exit) Regulations 2020 (this SI fixes deficiencies in parts of CRR II that apply before the end of the transition period);5 - e. the Securitisation (Amendment) (EU Exit) Regulations 2019 ("Securitisation Regulation EU Exit SI");6 and,